 Congregation Kol Ami of Frederick observes the holidays of the Jewish calendar with services, celebrations, and opportunities to come together throughout the year to share in the traditions, to learn together, participate in social action activities, and to grow closer as individuals, families, and community members.

-Congregation Kol Ami of Frederick is proud to offer our 20th season of High Holiday religious programming, and our first with Rabbi Jennifer Weiner
+Congregation Kol Ami of Frederick is proud to offer our 20th season of High Holiday religious programming, and our second with Rabbi Jennifer Weiner

 The High Holidays are a time in our lives when we typically reflect on the previous year, while making resolutions for the year ahead.
 5783 has been challenging and different in many ways.

 The Jewish High Holidays are the most important time of year.
 Each Fall, we gather in community to reflect upon the year that has passed and consider how we might better ourselves and our community in the year to come.
 We look forward to closing out the year together as a community with a spirit of reflection and connectedness to help propel us into a 5783 filled with health, hope, and happiness.